RedPitaya/Documentation/appsFeatures/command_line_tools/com_line_tool.rst

             Lost rate: 0 / 766 (0 %)
             Lost rate: 0 / 766 (0 %)

-The configuration for streaming is automatically created and saved in the file: **/root/.streaming_config** during editing the parameters in the web application.
+The configuration for streaming is automatically created and saved in the file: **/root/.streaming_config** during editing of the parameters in the web application.

 .. note::